-Over the years I’ve screened thousands of resumes and have interviewed hundreds of candidates (okay, maybe not hundreds, but definitely more than a single hundred).
+Over the years, I’ve screened thousands of resumes and have interviewed hundreds of candidates (okay, maybe not hundreds, but more than a single hundred).
 Before becoming a hiring manager in my day job, I spent two years freelance recruiting with a friend who owned a small recruiting business.
-Like most things, getting good at something typically requires a lot of practice.
+Like most things, getting good at something requires a lot of practice.
 Being interviewed is a great way to get reps, but so is being on the other side of the table.

-While I’ve worked for the same company for almost 13 years, I’ve had the opportunity to interview for internal positions multiple times.
+While I’ve worked for the same company for almost 16 years, I’ve had the opportunity to interview for internal positions multiple times.
 Behavioral interview questions have been part of every process.
 The better prepared you are, the less nervous and more personal you’ll be during your interview.

 What is a Behavioral Interview?

-Behavioral interview questions generally start with “tell me about a time when”.
+Behavioral interview questions generally start with “tell me about a time when.”
 A few examples of behavioral interview questions include:

 - Tell me about a time a customer got upset with you.